 Founder, Director of Operations

 Pennye trained and practiced as a Child, Family and Marriage Therapist before founding Etta Projects.
 Pennye holds a M.A. in Psychology from Pacific Lutheran University and a B.A .in Human Services from The University of Tennessee.
 In the summer of 2009, she was awarded the RESULTS Kitsap Peninsula Global Humanitarian Award for her work with global poverty issues.
-In March 2008 she was awarded the International Woman of the Year Award by the city of Montero, Bolivia.
+In March, 2008 she was awarded the International Woman of the Year Award by the city of Montero, Bolivia.
+In April, 2017 she was awarded the Greater Tacoma Peace Prize.
 Her goal is to help build communities where everyone can be safe and healthy.
 Her role as Etta's mom has been one of her greatest honors.

 Director of CTC